GashinRS/kvasir-server-fork/Writerside/topics/Querying.md

 }
 ```

+> At this time, only the `id` field supports this feature.
+We aim to extend this to other fields in the future.
+For
+> filtering on other fields, see the next section (filters).
+> {style="note"}

 ### Filters

 You can use filter directives to further restrict the results.
-The filter expressions are written in a simple expression language ([RSQL](https://github.com/nstdio/rsql-parser)) that allows you to compare values and combine checks using logical operators.
+The filter expressions are written in a simple expression
+language ([RSQL](https://github.com/nstdio/rsql-parser)) that allows you to compare values and combine checks using
+logical operators.

 For example, the following query retrieves the person with the name 'Bob':